Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: The model

-Note that the untyped ALG obtained in Step 1 is the cultural genealogy of \citet{aguilar2015}, with the only difference that we allow for individuals to also choose themselves as cultural parents; but this is an event without any effect, so it only introduces a tiny change of time scale.
-The typing that happens in Step 2 describes how traits appear and are transmitted along the given genealogy; this step was intentionally left unspecified by \citet{aguilar2015}.
+Note that the untyped ALG obtained in Step 1 is the cultural genealogy of \citet{aguilar2015}, with the only difference that we allow for individuals to also choose themselves as cultural parents; but this is an event without any effect, so it only changes the time scale by a factor of $(N-1)/N$.
+The typing in Step 2 describes how traits appear and are transmitted along the given genealogy; this step was intentionally left unspecified by \citet{aguilar2015}.
+Note also that we can obtain a \emph{stationary} situation for any $t \geq 0$ by running the untyped ALG until all (ancestral) lines have been hit by a cross, even if this requires $\tau > t$; this is where the graphical construction on all of $\RR$ comes in handy.
+Turning the untyped ALG into a typed one then does not require the assignment of initial types --- the types are solely determined by origination and transmission of traits along the graph.